Living with Klinefelter Syndrome: Part 7

 Those of you finding out now can help!
 You can make a difference!!!

-Parents have frequently asked me when is the right time to tell my son about Klinefelter Syndrome and the issues surrounding the diagnosis.
+Parents have frequently asked me when the right time is to tell my son about Klinefelter Syndrome and the issues surrounding the diagnosis.
 I generally tell them their son probably already knows he may feel awkward or different from his peers.
 He may have learning differences.
 He may not be able to express how he feels or how to best interact with his classmates and himself.

 While living in Baltimore from July 1997 through October 1998 and assisting with the Philadelphia support group, I met a woman who was getting divorced and had a son born with Klinefelter Syndrome/47XXY.
 She and I met initially when I was assisting KS&A exhibiting at an American Speech-Language and Hearing (ASHA) national conference in New Jersey.
 I needed assistance with three days of conference events and educational professionals at that booth.

 At lunch during the first full day, Dr. Harry Klinefelter’s son, Stanard, gave a personal perspective of his father.
-Since this conference coincided with the 10th anniversary of the KS&A organization, it was appropriate to have Mr. Stanard Klinefelter here to share family information about his father – whose name is synonymous with the condition we share.
+Since this conference coincided with the 10th anniversary of the KS&A organization, it was appropriate to have Mr. Stanard Klinefelter here to share family information about his father, whose name is synonymous with the condition we share.

 The 1999 national conference was a fantastic accomplishment that my mother and I worked on tirelessly for many months, and all came together as a beautiful event and a successful compilation of our efforts.